yiisoft/yii2/docs/api/db/ActiveRecord.md

 }
 ~~~

 ### Connecting to Database

-ActiveRecord relies on a [[Connection|DB connection]] to perform DB-related operations.
-By default,
+ActiveRecord relies on a [[Connection|DB connection]].
+By default, it assumes that
-it assumes that an application component named `db` gives the needed [[Connection]] instance
+there is an application component named `db` that gives the needed [[Connection]]
-which serves as the DB connection.
-The following application configuration shows an example:
+instance which serves as the DB connection.
+Usually this component is configured
+via application configuration like the following:

 ~~~
 return array(